HassanSajjad-302/iso-papers/my-paper.md

 # Impact On the Standard

-What other library components does does it depend on, and what depends on it?
-Is it a pure extension, or does it require changes to standard components?
-Can it be implemented using current C++ compilers and libraries, or does it require language or library features that are not part of C++ today?

 This proposal does not impact the current build systems in any way.
 Few build systems, however, might need non-trivial changes to support this.
 Plans for supporting this in the build system HMake are explained here:
 [https://lists.isocpp.org/sg15/att-2033/Analysis.pdf](https://lists.isocpp.org/sg15/att-2033/Analysis.pdf)

 # Design Decisions

-Why did you choose the specific design that you did?
-What alternatives did you consider, and what are the tradeoffs?
-What are the consequences of your choice, for users and implementers?
-What decisions are left up to implementers?
-If there are any similar libraries in use, how do their design decisions compare to yours?

 ## What are the tradeoffs?